ktaranov/sqlserver-kit/Utilities/README.md

 Price: No

 DLM Dashboard tracks your database schemas and alerts you when they change.
-DLM Dashboard monitors up to 50 of your databases, and sends you an email alert as soon as your databases start to drift,<br />
-or change from their expected state.
+DLM Dashboard monitors up to 50 of your databases, and sends you an email alert as soon as your databases start to drift, or change from their expected state.
 On the web dashboard, you can see exactly what changed, who made the changes, and when.